srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     12/9/2019 5:48:11 PM > Sending message: {"temperature":34.63600901637041,"humidity":60.95207713588703,"pressure":1013.6262313688063,"latitude":40.25499096898331,"longitude":-98.51199886959347}
     ```

-1. To exit the simulated device app within the **Terminal** window, press **Ctrl-C**.
+1. Within the **Terminal** window, to exit the simulated device app, press **Ctrl-C**.

 1. In the Azure Portal, close the **Device twin** blade.

-1. Still in the Azure Portal, on the Simulated Device blade, again click the **Device Twin** button.
+1. Still in the Azure Portal, on the simulated-device1 blade, click **Device Twin**.

-1. This time, locate the JSON for the `properties.reported` object.
+1. Scroll down to locate the JSON for the `properties.reported` object.

     This contains the state reported by the device.
 Notice the `telemetryDelay` property exists here as well, and is also set to `2`.
 There is also a `$metadata` value that shows you when the value was reported data was last updated and when the specific reported value was last updated.

 1. Again close the **Device twin** blade.

-1. Close the simulated device blade to return back to the IoT Hub blade.
+1. Close the simulated-device1 blade, and then navigate back to your Azure portal Dashboard.

 ### Exercise 7: Retire Group Enrollment